wp-plugins/link-markets-ldms/readme.txt

 4. Create new page (My Link Page) and add the text [linkmarketldms] in the text box
 5. In the new page that was just created add a new custom field:
 	- Name: ldmskey
-	- Value: is on the Edit Link Directory Management Service page when you login to www.linkmarket.com
+	- Value: is on the Edit Link Directory Management Service page when you login to http://www.linkmarket.com/
 6. On the Edit Link Directory Management Service page, update the URL to the your link page to the url of the new page that was just created

-== Help ==
+== Frequently Asked Questions ==

 For help and support please refer to the Link Market's help section at <a href="http://www.linkmarket.com/customer_center/index.php?action=show&cat=16">Link Directory Management Service</a>.

+== Screenshots ==

+1. Example of LDMS on your webpage
+2. Where to add the text [linkmarketldms]
+3. Where to add custom field

 == Changelog ==